vignayreddy/vignayreddy/README.md

 ### 🚀 Proof of Work

-- 🔭 I’m currently working on **MLOPS and Model Optimization**

 - 🌱 I’m currently learning **MLOps,Model Evaluation & Optimization**

 - 🤝 I’m looking for help with **Advanced AI architectures and Large datasets and experimentation**
--

 - 👨‍💻 All of my projects are available at [https://github.com/vignayreddy?tab=repositories](https://github.com/vignayreddy?tab=repositories)

 - 💬 Ask me about **ML, DL ,Data Science and NLP**